 What is Camp Warwa doing to help reduce the spread of Covid-19?

-Illness Screening: We ask that all those coming to our site, please assess their health each day using the Government of Alberta’s Covid-19 Screening Questionnaire and check your temperature before arriving.
-You may be asked to provide a copy of this checklist upon arrival at Camp, it will be kept in our records for 4 weeks in the even that we need to do Covid-19 Contact Tracing.
-If you feel sick or have any symptoms, we ask that you please refrain from coming to our site until you are feeling better.
-Our staff will also be using this checklist and doing temperature checks daily to ensure that they are in good health.
+We ask that all those coming to our site please assess their health each day using the Government of Alberta’s Covid-19 Screening Questionnaire.
+If you feel sick or have any symptoms, we ask that you refrain from coming to our site until you feel better.
+Our staff will also use this checklist daily to ensure that they are in good health.

-Handwashing: Handwashing is always a large part of Camp life and during this time it is more important than ever.
+Handwashing is always a large part of Camp life, and during this time, it is more important than ever.
 Our staff will be ensuring that everyone has plenty of opportunities to wash their hands throughout their day during their time at Camp.
-Hand sanitizing stations will available upon entry into the Dining Hall during meal times and at specific program areas.

-Cleaning: All areas of camp are cleaned on a regular basis to ensure that we are keeping our clients safe.
-High traffic areas around camp such as the Washhouse and Dining Hall will be cleaned and disinfected frequently with high touch areas such door handles and light switches getting close attention.
-All of our cabins are cleaned after a group leaves and before the next groups arrives.
+All camp areas are cleaned regularly to ensure that we are keeping our clients safe.
+High traffic areas around camp such as the Washhouse and Dining Hall will be cleaned and disinfected frequently, with high-touch areas such as door handles and light switches getting close attention.
 Program areas will also have increased cleaning frequency to ensure that our campers and clients are as safe as possible.

 We will be reviewing this policy over the coming months and will adjust based on public health guideliness.
-If cohorting and/or some physical distancing between groups is necessary, our 23 acres of land here at Camp Warwa ensure that there is plenty of space for people to physical distance.
-While doing programs Camp Warwa Staff will ensure that were possible physical distancing measures of 2m are followed.
-Our Dining Hall also has ample space to allow tables to be spaced out.
-We also have 2 washhouses and 2 outhouses which can be assigned to different groups to ensure the health and safety of all.
+If cohorting and/or some physical distancing between groups is necessary, our 23 acres of land here at Camp Warwa ensure plenty of space to do so.
+Our Dining Hall also has ample space to allow tables to be spaced out as needed.
+We also have two washhouses and two outhouses which can be assigned to different groups to ensure the health and safety of all.
 While doing programs that require multiple cabin groups to be together, these cabin groups will form a cohort.

-What if someone at Camp Warwa experiences Covid-19 Symptoms?
+What if someone at Camp Warwa has Covid Symptoms

 They will be isolated from others at camp in quarantine zone.
-They will also be required to wear a mask which we will provide if they do not have their own.
+They will also be required to wear a mask we will provide if they do not have their own.
 The parent or teacher of the person will be called to pick them up and take them home.
-Following this all AHS Guidelines will be adhered to and we will inform anyone who may have been in contact with this person.
+Following this, all AHS Guidelines will be adhered to, and we will inform anyone who may have been in contact with this person.